Thrush During Pregnancy – Vaginal Thrush Symptoms And Treatments

 - Good old Gentian Violet in an aqua or water base is still extremely effective for vaginal thrush (just messy and ‘out there’ being bright purple).
 Its especially good for nipples and babies mouths as it is very liquid and soaks into all the crevices in the tissues which a gel like Daktarin cannot.

-- Try avoiding yeast – lot of women swear that yeast in their diet increases the growth of candida.
+- Try avoiding yeast/processed wheat products – lot of women swear that yeast in their diet increases the growth of candida.
 It’s often present in iron tonic supplements so check list of ingredients when taking these.

-- High levels of sugar in diets seems to be a very common culprit, look to amending the diet – cut out soft drinks, processed foods, breads and pastries – anything that we well know is not good for us.
+- High levels of sugar in diets cause thrush, so be sure to look amending the diet – cut out soft drinks, processed foods, flavoured milks, breads and pastries – anything that we well know is not good for us.
+You’d be surprised where sugar is hidden, so always read the labels.

 Can Thrush Affect My Baby?